parul24sharma/Java/README.md

-# Java
+# JavaDisplayBoard.java
-this repository contains java programs DisplayBoard.java   Message moving from right to left just like in a Digital DisplayBoard
+this repository contains java program DisplayBoard.java   Message moving from right to left just like in a Digital DisplayBoard